Hanee21/Deaths-due-to-air-pollution/README.md

 Top N: It is a single select filter.Applied to "Deaths (per 100,000 people) due to air pollution for  a particular country" and "Deaths (per 100,000 people) due to air pollution for  a particular country" plots.

-Year : Applied to "Analysis of deaths (per 100,000 people) in a particular country due to air pollution" plot , "Deaths (per 100,000 people) due to air pollution for  a particular country" plot, "Deaths (per 100,000 people) due to air pollution" plot , "Deaths (per 100,000 people) due to air pollution" plot and "Analysis of deaths (per 100,000 people) in a particular country due to air pollution" plot.
+Year : Applied to "Analysis of deaths (per 100,000 people) in a particular country due to air pollution" plot , "Deaths (per 100,000 people) due to air pollution for  a particular country" plot, "Deaths (per 100,000 people) due to air pollution" plot  and "Analysis of deaths (per 100,000 people) in a particular country due to air pollution" plot.

 Category : Single value select from "Indoor air pollution", "Outdoor Ozone pollution", "Outdoor particulate matter".
 Applied to "Deaths (per 100,000 people) due to air pollution from different category" plot.